andylun1206/airline-reservation-system/log.md

         - Added logo and app name to splash screen
     - Added toast messaging for features that are not implemented in this iteration (GitHub issue #26)

+## Iteration 2:
+### Contributions

+#### You Tian Zhang
+- Problem: GUI - Payment Screen (GitHub issue #70)
+    - Need screen that allows users to input their payment and personal info
+    - Initially created layout in xml, implemented with a bunch of EditTexts
+    - Then, created PaymentInfo class + builder to model the user's card info
+    - Later, switched to just using the Card model object from the Stripe API as well as using their CardInputWidget
+        - Takes care of validating card info for us
+- Problem: GUI - display booked flight info (GitHub issue #71)
+    - Created input field for user's to input their passenger ID
+    - All flights that are booked for that passenger ID are shown in a ListView
+- Problem: Business - validate payment info (GitHub issue #72)
+    - Taken care of in issue #70 by using Stripe's CardInputWidget
+- Problem: Don't let users pick return dates before the departure date (GitHub isse #75)
+    - Handled by calling the setMinDate() method with the appropriate parameter
+        - Pass in the current date if it is the departure date datepicker
+        - Pass in the date on the departure date datepicker if it is the return date datepicker
+- Problem: Extract comparators to outside of the SortFlightsImpl class (GitHub issue #81)
+    - Placed comparators in a new comparators package in the business package
+    - Each as their own class

+#### Andy Chi Fung Lun
+- Problem: GUI - Return flights screen (GitHub issue #64, #65)
+    - Needed a screen to display flights for return trip if round trip is selected
+    - Screen is similar to the first set of flights, should not duplicate code
+        - Found way to reuse screen by updating the ListView
+    - Requires message passing to other fragments
+        - Implemented FragmentNavigation to handle all navigation between fragments
+- Problem: Bug fixes from previous iteration (GitHub issue #73, #74, #77, #78, #92, #96)
+    - \#73: Keyboard was not losing focus when needed, keyboard will now be hidden if tapped on whitespace
+    - \#74: All input fields were EditText, it is now possible to swap to other components
+    - \#77: Integer overflow with input fields, there is a set max length now for each field
+    - \#78: Fixed through issue #74
+    - \#92: Chosen flights were not reset properly after going to view flights screen, fixed by reinitializing
+    - \#96: Deleting useless buttons and removing dead code
+- Problem: Fixing 'dat constructor' in search criteria (GitHub issue #80)
+    - Initially thought to use builder class to replace constructor
+    - Ultimately removed constructor since it was only used in testing

+#### Shenyun Wang
+- Problem: GUI - flight summary screen (GitHub issue #63)
+	- Screen to display summary of flights chosen by user
+	- recieves message passing of flights from previous screen
+	- hide return flight section if searching for one way trip

+#### Zhengyu Gu & Long Yu
+- Problem: Database - Port stub database to HSQL (GitHub issue #66)
+		- implemented flight, airport, airline sql table
+		- connected database to code
+			- created hardcoded data for database
+			- created functions copyDatabaseToDevice() and copyAssetsToDirectory() in main activity
+			- created application package
+- Problem: Database - Dependency injection (Github issue #67)
+		- added dependencies into gradle
+		- build interfaces for all object tables
+		- removed addFunction, updateFunction, removeFunction
+		- added different add methods for different tables